Advances Symposium Seeks Cancer Dream Team

 Hope: The Doctor's Highest Calling

-Perhaps the most inspired response to cancer is hope, the subject of UW Health Integrative Medicine physician Lucille Marchand's keynote address.
+Perhaps the most inspired response to cancer is hope, the subject of UW Health Integrative Health physician Lucille Marchand's keynote address.
 To Dr. Marchand, the medical profession does not consist merely of therapeutic regimens, surgical techniques and prescription pads.
 The physician's highest calling, she said, is as a purveyor of hope.

 "I see hope at the very heart of healing," Dr. Marchand said.